anusha-murali/anusha-murali.github.io/dp.md

 We have the following four steps in using dynamic programming to solving a problem where subproblems overlap:
 1. Define the structure of the subproblem.
 2. Define the recurrence for an optimal solution to the subproblem.
-3. Compute the value of an optimal solution solution to the original problem (with reuse, generally in a bottom-up fashion).
+3. Compute the value of an optimal solution to the original problem (with reuse, generally in a bottom-up fashion).
 4. Generate the optimal solution, in addition to the optimal value.